-How to download Windows 10 Creators Update and create your own installation media
+How to download Windows 10 Fall Creators Update and create your own installation media

-Windows 10 Creators Update is available starting today, April 5th, 2017, so anyone using Windows 10 can upgrade.
-Microsoft will begin rolling out the Creators Update to everyone who has Windows 10, through the Windows Update service after April 11th, 2017.
-However, if you don’t have the patience to wait until you get it that way, you can download it right now from Microsoft’s servers, using a little app called Media Creation Tool.
-You can use it to create a Windows 10 Creators Update ISO file, a Windows 10 Creators Update flash drive or directly upgrade your current computer or device to Windows 10 Creators Update.
-Read on to see exactly the steps you need to take:
+Windows 10 Fall Creators Update is available starting October 17th, 2017, so anyone using Windows 10 can upgrade.
+Microsoft will begin rolling out the Fall Creators Update to everyone who has Windows 10, through the Windows Update service and newer devices will be prioritized over older ones.
+However, if you do not have the patience to wait until you get it that way, you can download it right now from Microsoft’s servers, using a little app called Media Creation Tool.
+You can use it to create a Windows 10 Fall Creators Update ISO file, a Windows 10 Fall Creators Update flash drive or directly upgrade your current computer or device.
+Read on to see the exact steps that you need to take:

 What you should know before you go ahead